 A Generative Adversarial Network (GAN) comprises a Generator and a Discriminator, forming a competitive model.
 The Generator attempts to produce realistic images, while the Discriminator aims to differentiate between generated and real images.
-This competitive training process compels the Generator to create increasingly realistic images while the Discriminator becomes more accurate at distinguishing authenticity.
-The details of the Gan-based robot image completion layer are described below.
+This competitive training process compels the Generator to create increasingly realistic images, while the Discriminator becomes more accurate at distinguishing authenticity.
+The detail of GAN-Based robot image completion layer is described below.